 There is a ranking policy for acceptance in an MPTC operated full-time police academy.
 Seats are filled in the following order:

-- First priority - Full-time municipal, University of Massachusetts (UMASS), and Environmental Police (MEP) officers; Medical Deferments, and part-time police officers hired by municipal police departments that do NOT employ any full-time police officers.
+- First priority - Full-time municipal, University of Massachusetts, and Environmental Police (MEP) officers; Medical Deferments, and part-time police officers hired by municipal police departments that do not employ any full-time police officers.

-- Second priority - Part-time municipal, UMASS and MEP officers
+- Second priority - Part-time municipal, University of Massachusetts and Environmental police officers

-- Third priority - Full-time officers other than municipal, UMASS, and MEP
+- Third priority - Full-time officers other than municipal, University of Massachusetts, and Environmental police officers

-- Fourth priority - Part-time officers other than municipal, UMASS, and MEP
+- Fourth priority - Part-time officers other than municipal, University of Massachusetts, and Environmental police officers

 - Fifth priority - Sponsored candidates.
 Only after all employed officers on the waiting list are admitted can we secure seats for sponsored candidates.

-Within each priority ranking, seats will be secured on a first come/first served basis.
+Within each priority ranking, seats will be secured on a first come first served basis.
 At 30 days prior to a scheduled academy, the enrollment will be locked and seats will be secured utilizing the above ranking system.
-Thirty-days prior to the start date of a MPTC-operated academy, the MPTC will notify departments and candidates as to the status of their completed application.
+30 days prior to the start date of a MPTC-operated academy, the MPTC will notify departments and candidates as to the status of their completed application.